tlevine/ypotf/docs/interacting.rst

 * All messages that ever arrive in the inbox
 * All versions of all messages that it creates in the inbox
 * All messages that it ever sends, one copy per recipient
-* One message for each batch of mail sent
+* All records of sent messages

 When it is finished processing an incoming message, ypotf flags that message as "Seen" and "Answered".
 When it is finished processing a